We love game developers.

 This is a continuous call!

 There is no submission deadline.
 We will end the call when the number of chosen scholars reaches 16.
+The call has started August 7th and 3 slots are still free to be taken.
 We will send regular e-mail updates to the candidates, whether chosen or rejected.
-The call has started August 7th and all the 16 slots are free to be taken so far.
+Additionaly, the list of accepted scholars can be found on this page below.
+It will be kept up-to-date as new slots are taken.

 As many of the scholars would need passports, visas or plane tickets, we want to accept first candidates as soon as possible.
 That will give the scholars the chance to prepare and all the official processes to take their due time.
 This means that you should not leave your submission for later.